Upcoming: MushRoaming Colombia April 22 to May 5, 2023

 At least when it is emerging, with maturity (see below) it becomes all drab and round, sounds familiar, eh?

-An anamorph of a Xylaria cubenisis, aka Xylocoremium flebilliforme
+An anamorph of a Xylaria cubenisis, aka Xylocoremium flebilliforme.

 A fungal organism that only produces conidia (or conidiospores) is known as an anamorph.
 Conidia are asexual spores, basically reproductive cell clones.
 Anamorphs do not grow stromata or fruiting bodies, only teleomorphs do.
+A very fresh Xylaria, although at first I wanted to see a Cordyceps.

 Unidentified Xylaria